Our Response to Novel Coronavirus Disease (COVID-19)

 Some public events and programs normally planned for dates through the fall and beyond remain on our schedule but with the following caveat: If they are not canceled, they may possibly occur in modified form based on public health considerations.
 Generally, these considerations and restrictions revolve around not gathering large groups of people in order to curb the spread of COVID-19.
 We continue to offer several virtual options for at-home activities, which you can check out on our Hiller at Home web page.

 Stay tuned to our website, www.hiller.org, for the latest information about upcoming events and programs.

 Thank you for your support.
 Please stay healthy and we look forward to seeing you again, soon.

+Certain exhibits and programs that are considered “high-touch” are temporarily unavailable.
 For information about exhibits and programs that are open and those that are closed, please read our FAQ – Frequently Asked Questions page.